 - garden (n.)

-- late 13c. (late 12c. in surnames), from Old North French gardin "(kitchen) garden; orchard; palace grounds" (Old French jardin, 13c., Modern French jardin), from Vulgar Latin hortus gardinus "enclosed garden," via Frankish *gardo or some other Germanic source, from Proto-Germanic *gardaz (cognates: Old Frisian garda, Old Saxon gardo, Old High German garto, German Garten "a garden," Old English geard, Gothic gards "enclosure;" see yard (n.1)).
+- late 13c. (late 12c. in surnames), from Old North French gardin "(kitchen) garden; orchard; palace grounds" (Old French jardin, 13c., Modern French jardin), from Vulgar Latin hortus gardinus "enclosed garden," via Frankish *gardo or some other Germanic source, from Proto-Germanic *gardaz (source also of Old Frisian garda, Old Saxon gardo, Old High German garto, German Garten "a garden," Old English geard, Gothic gards "enclosure;" see yard (n.1)).
 Italian giardino, Spanish jardin are from French.

-As an adjective from c.1600.
+As an adjective from c.
+1600.
 Garden-party "company attending an entertainment on the lawn or garden of a private house" is by 1843.
 Garden-variety in figurative sense first recorded 1928.
 To lead someone up the garden path "entice, deceive" is attested by 1925.
 Garden-glassgarden-glass "round dark glass reflective globe (about a foot and a half across) placed on a pedestal, used as a garden ornament," is from 1842.

 - garden (v.)

 - "to lay out and cultivate a garden," 1570s, from garden (n.).
 Related: Gardened; gardening.